 Speakers at NWR National Conference 2022

-Marion will be our after-dinner speaker on Saturday night.
+Marion was our after-dinner speaker on Saturday night.

 Marion Molteno is an award winning author.
 Her novels explore themes that resonate with NWR members, and she has presented at several of our conferences about her writing and her work with refugees.
 Marion has been patron of NWR since 2018, and has generously supported us by introducing our members to other women authors.